caltechlibrary/cait/README.md

     aspace repository delete 11 # remove repository ID 2
 ```

-The file _setup.conf_ is a shell script which exports the needed environment variables -
+The _aspace_ commands uses the following environment variables

 + ASPACE_API_URL
++ ASPACE_API_TOKEN
 + ASPACE_USERNAME
 + ASPACE_PASSWORD

-If you're shell is back then `. setup.conf` sets up the variables for a file that looks like
+You could put these in a shell script such as _setup.sh_ and source them `. setup.sh`

 ```
     #